-Gaining U.S. citizenship can provide many opportunities for a resident of the United States.
+Gaining U.S. citizenship can provide many opportunities for a lawful resident of the United States.
 Among these are access to a U.S. passport, the right to vote in public elections, and protection from deportation (removal).

 As a lawful permanent resident, you must meet additional requirements in order to be eligible for U.S. citizenship.
-These concern the length of time you've spent in the U.S. as a green card holder, your good moral character, your ability to pass a test in English, and on U.S. history and government, and more.
-To check on whether you are eligible, see "Who is Eligible to Become a Naturalized U.S. Citizen?"
+These concern the length of time you've spent in the U.S. as a green card holder, your good moral character, your ability to pass a test in English and on U.S. history and government, and more.

-You may discover that you are not eligible to become a citizen just now.
+After initial research into eligibility, you might discover that you are not eligible to become a U.S. citizen just now.
 Perhaps you can't show good moral character because you committed a minor crime (though not a major enough one to make you deportable).
 Or perhaps you broke the continuity of your residence by spending too long outside the United States.

-See our article, "On What Grounds Can I Be Denied U.S. Citizenship?", for common reasons your citizenship would be denied.
+See On What Grounds Can I Be Denied U.S. Citizenship? for common reasons your citizenship would be refused.

 See our tips for filing the N-400 to find out what to expect.

-In order to process your application, a background check will have to be performed.
-You will be given a date and address to a local office where you will be fingerprinted.
-Your fingerprints will be run through the FBI for a background check.
+In order to process your N-400 naturalization application, a background check will have to be performed.
+Soon after your application has been accepted, you will be mailed a date for your biometrics appointment.
+You will be given a date and address to a local office, where you will be fingerprinted.

-During this interview, the officer will go through your N-400 and confirm your answers to all the questions.
-The officer will also test your knowledge of English and of U.S. civics.
-To help prepare, read "Preparing for the Naturalization Interview."
+During this interview, the USCIS officer will go through your Form N-400 and confirm your answers to all the questions and your basic eligibility.
+The officer will also review your immigration file, looking for past issues.
+The officer will then test your knowledge of English and of U.S. civics.
+For tips, read Preparing for the Naturalization Interview.

-You will be called in for a large public ceremony, at which you and others will be given the oath, in which you swear loyalty to the United States.
+You will be called in for a large public ceremony, at which you and others will be given the oath by which you swear loyalty to the United States.
 Then you will be given a certificate of naturalization, showing that you are a U.S. citizen.